 Find out more

-The Humanities funding round for 2014 entry is now open
+The Humanities funding round for 2014 entry is now closed

-Download the HUMANITIES FUNDING FORM to apply for most funding opportunities - for information on which funding is available to you please see the Application information guides in the Useful Downloads section.
+The Faculty of Humanities requires a completed HUMANITIES FUNDING FORM in order to be considered for funding.
+(Download from the Useful Downloads section) Please note that some of the funding listed below also requires an additional application process, please check carefully - for information on which funding is available to you please see the Application information guides in the Useful Downloads section.

 The deadline for applications for funding is Friday 14th February 2014